godotengine/godot-docs/development/cpp/common_engine_methods_and_macros.rst

 There are two types of internationalization in Godot's codebase:

 - ``TTR()``: **Editor ("tools") translations** will only be processed in the editor.
-If an user uses the same text in one of their projects, it won't be translated if they provide a translation for it.
+If a user uses the same text in one of their projects, it won't be translated if they provide a translation for it.
 When contributing to the engine, this is generally the macro you should use for localizable strings.
 - ``RTR()``: **Run-time translations** will be automatically localized in